 An example: The Smokenator.
 You can easily convert a standard Weber Kettle into a smoker capable of making restaurant quality smoked ribs, pork shoulder, brisket, turkey, or salmon.
 If you have a Weber, you need a Smokenator.
 Less than $75.

-Before you buy, check out the reviews in my Buying Guide.
+Before you buy, check out the reviews in our Buying Guide.
 There is nothing in the world like this section.
 Just about every backyard grill, smoker, and pig roaster available is listed, and many of them have links to discount suppliers.

-There's a sections devoted to the best grills, best smokers, best BBQ tools and toys, best BBQ sauces, best thermometers, required kitchen tools, bar necessities, corkscrews, and the book reviews section covers the best references available.
+There's a section devoted to the best grills, best smokers, best BBQ tools and toys, best BBQ sauces, best thermometers, required kitchen tools, bar necessities, corkscrews, and the book reviews section covers the best references available.